John Nash (architect): The Rotunda at Carlton House (1814)

+The building survived the celebrations and was dismantled in 1818, then re-erected at Woolwich where it served as the Royal Artillery Museum until 2001.
+The structural innovations developed for the Rotunda directly influenced Nash's subsequent designs for the tent roofs at the Royal Pavilion, Brighton (1817), where similar laminated timber construction was employed.

+Nash later proposed converting the Rotunda structure into a church for the Church Building Commission, demonstrating its potential for economical construction at £6,893 compared to the typical £10,000 budget for new churches.

 Nash went on to re-landscape St. James's Park (1814–1827), reshaping the formal canal into the present lake, and giving the park its present form.
-A characteristic of Nash's plan for Regent Street was that it followed an irregular path linking Portland Place to the north with Carlton House, London (replaced by Nash's Carlton House Terrace (1827–1833) to the south.
+A characteristic of Nash's plan for Regent Street was that it followed an irregular path linking Portland Place to the north with Carlton House, London (replaced by Nash's Carlton House Terrace (1827–1833), to the south.
 At the northern end of Portland Place Nash designed Park Crescent, London (1812 and 1819–1821), this opens into Nash's Park Square, London (1823–24), this only has terraces on the east and west, the north opens into Regent's Park.

 The terraces that Nash designed around Regent's Park though conforming to the earlier form of appearing as a single building, as developed by John Wood, the Elder, are unlike earlier examples set in gardens and are not orthogonal in their placing to each other.
-This was part of Nash's development of planning, this found it is a most extreme example when he set out Park Village East and Park Village West (1823–34) to the north-east of Regent's Park, here a mixture of detached villas, semi-detached houses, both symmetrical and asymmetrical in their design are set out in private gardens railed off from the street, the roads loop and the buildings are both classical and gothic in style.
+This was part of Nash's development of planning, a most extreme example of this was found when he set out Park Village East and Park Village West (1823–34) to the north-east of Regent's Park, here, a mixture of detached villas, semi-detached houses, both symmetrical and asymmetrical in their design are set out in private gardens railed off from the street, the roads loop and the buildings are both classical and gothic in style.
 No two buildings were the same, and or even in line with their neighbours.
 The park villages can be seen as the prototype for the Victorian suburbs.